laurentkempe/laurentkempe.github.io/source/_posts/A-good-article-to-read-about-ways-to-update-your-code-to-make-it-more-testable.md

-title: A good article to read about ways to update your code to make it more testable
+title: "A good article to read about ways to update your code to make it more testable"
+permalink: "A-good-article-to-read-about-ways-to-update-your-code-to-make-it-more-testable"
 date: 7/14/2004 8:51:00 AM
 updated: 7/14/2004 8:51:00 AM
-tags: [""]
+disqusIdentifier: 20040714085100
+alias:
+ - /post/A-good-article-to-read-about-ways-to-update-your-code-to-make-it-more-testable.aspx/index.html
 ---
 It is about ways to change your coding so that your code is more testable but it is also a good reminder about good design.
 I really liked the [article](http://www.theserverside.net/articles/showarticle.tss?id=10WaysTestableCode), nice work [Justin](http://www.gehtland.com/).